Supplement: ODE Plugin Explanation¶

 OffsetMap::iterator it0 = offsetMap.find(*it);

-// For a primitive type, the positional and orientation matrix as viewed from the link's local coordinates is mapped,
+// For primitive types, position/orientation matrix from link local coordinates is mapped,

 Position offset(Position::Identity());